-Everything Foreign Policy creates just feels like real humans are behind it – no buzzwords or design trends to be found.
-Their work has so much personality and invention, I knew the team behind it must be awesome.
+Everything Foreign Policy creates just feels like smart humans are behind it – no tired buzzwords or dated design trends to be found.
+Their work has so much personality, I knew the team behind it must be awesome.
 And they are.
-I visited the Foreign Policy studios in Singapore and met the brains behind this "design bureau and think tank" and even got to take a few photos around their space.
-Afterward Yah-Leng, Foreign Policy's co-founder, was kind enough to answer all my questions about the design community in Singapore.
+I visited the Foreign Policy studio in Singapore to meet them in person and talk with Yah-Leng, the studio's inspiring co-founder, about the design community in Singapore.
+And of course, I brought my camera.

 Hey Yah-Leng, tell us a little bit about yourself and your studio.
 How did you and Arthur WeeSheng Chin decide to co-found Foreign Policy together?
 And what inspired the studio name?